-- Stand the can in hot water for 5 minutes to soften contents.
+- Stand the can or bag in hot water for 5 minutes to soften contents.
 Boil 3 liters of water.

-- Open the can and pour the contents into your cleaned and sterilized fermenter.
+- Open the can or bag and pour the contents into your cleaned and sterilized fermenter.

 - Add the 3 liters of boiling water to the fermenter and then add 1kg (2.2lbs) of corn sugar.